tsegatsahai/Database-Management-Application/README.md

 from this site: https://visualstudio.microsoft.com/downloads/

-After the visual studios application is set up, one simply double-clicks on the solution file found in the *database_app* folder to launch the program.
+After the visual studios application is set up, one simply double-clicks on the solution file named *database.snl* to launch the program.

 After the program is opened in visual studios, there is a green 'Start' button located on the top of the page.
 One simply clicks on that for the program to compile and execute.